RegularLunar/Character-Names/README.md

 | Aestri Yazar             | S42          |             | 41          |Unsure              |

 # Killers
-## if DLC Name ID is blank, it has the same name as Codename.

 | Character                | Codename     | DLC Name ID |     ID      | Original Character |
 |--------------------------|--------------|-------------|-------------|--------------------|